surftrips.co

 Frequently asked

-Cerro Azul is a mixed break suited for beginner to intermediate surfers.
-Confident beginners can give it a go on small days.
+Cerro Azul is a mixed bottom, mellow walling left point with hollow bonus right at pier, break suited for beginner through intermediate surfers.
+Beginners can give it a go on the smaller end of the size range.

 Cerro Azul